 Howl-O-Scream Food, Drinks and Merchandise

-Howl-O-Scream seemed to have fewer special event food and drink offerings this year, but you can still find booths around the park.
+Howl-O-Scream typically has food and drink booths around the park.
 Last year, the Fiends show had its own bar at the Festival Field Stage.
-Some of the restaurants such as Zagora Cafe remain open as well.
-The event's infamous alcoholic shots in syringes are also back, so you can use that liquid courage to fuel an adrenaline rush that's needed for the scare zones.
+Some of the restaurants such as Zagora Cafe usually remain open as well.
+The event's infamous alcoholic shots in syringes return year after year, so you can use that liquid courage to fuel an adrenaline rush that's needed for the haunted houses and scare zones.

-Find event merchandise at the Emporium located near the park's entrance.
-This gift shop is where you can find all of the event souvenirs, including T-shirts, baseball caps, shot glasses and more.
+You can also usually find event merchandise at the Emporium located near the park's entrance.
+This gift shop is where you can peruse all of the event souvenirs, including T-shirts, baseball caps, shot glasses and more.

 Survival Tips for Howl-O-Scream 2021

 Buy tickets in advance

 Since Howl-O-Scream requires a separate ticket from regular park admission AND a park reservation, be sure to purchase your tickets early online.
 Not only will this save you from waiting in line at the entrance, but you can also keep extra cash in your wallet.
 Additionally, you don’t want to wait in case the event sells out for the night.